- The BoE surprisingly keeps rates unchanged, adding pressure to the Pound.

 WHAT IS THE FORECAST POLL AND WHY TO USE IT?

 The Forecast Poll is a sentiment tool that highlights near- and medium-term price expectations from leading market experts.
 It is a sentiment indicator which delivers actionable price levels, not merely “mood” or “positioning” indications.
 Traders can check if there is unanimity among the surveyed experts - if there is excessive speculator sentiment driving a market - or if there are divergences among them.
 When sentiment is not at extremes, traders get actionable price targets to trade upon.
 When there is deviation between actual market rate and value reflected in predicted rate, there is usually an opportunity to enter the market.

 HOW TO READ THE GRAPHS?

-Besides the table with all participants’ individual forecast, a graphic representation aggregates and visualizes the data: the Bullish/Bearish/Sideways line shows the percentage of our contributors on each of these forecast biases.
+Besides the table with all participants’ individual prediction, a graphic representation aggregates and visualizes the data: the Bullish/Bearish/Sideways line shows the percentage of our contributors on each of these outlook biases.

 This graph is available for each time horizon (1 week, 1 month, 1 quarter).
-We also indicate the average price forecast as well as the average bias.
+We also indicate the average price prediction as well as the average bias.

 2023 FORECAST FOR GBP/USD

-In our GBP/USD Forecast Poll 2017, our dedicated contributors expect the bearish trend to fade on Brexit.
-By the end of the year 2017, the average forecast for the pair is 1,1972.
-Read more details about the poll
+In our GBP/USD Forecast Poll 2017, our dedicated contributors expect the bearish trend to slow down during the year.
+By the end of the year 2017, the average outlook for the pair is 1,1972.
+Read more details about the poll.

 From Jan 2022 to Dec 2022, the maximum level for the GBPUSD (Pound US Dollar) was 1.2418 (on 14/12/22), and the minimum, 1.0339 (on 26/09/22).